Preventing Machine Entanglement

-Injuries from machine entanglement can be serious and life-threatening requiring long hospital stays and expensive rehabilitation afterwards.
+Injuries from machine entanglement can be serious and life-threatening requiring long hospital stays and expensive rehabilitation afterward.
 Workers who have suffered injuries in a work-related machine entanglement accident are advised to seek the counsel of a qualified Philadelphia work accident lawyer to ensure they receive all the Workers’ Compensation benefits available to them.
 Workers may be entitled to wage loss benefits and benefits for medical care including hospital treatment, prescription medications, and prostheses.
 Families who have lost a loved one may be eligible for death benefits.

 The skilled and experienced Philadelphia Workers’ Compensation lawyers of Gross & Kenny, LLP provide injured workers with knowledgeable legal representation so that they can focus on their recovery.
 Call 267-589-0090 or 215-512-1500 today to schedule a free consultation in our Center City Philadelphia offices.
 You can also complete our online contact form.